Phil Everly: The Everly Brothers

 The Everly Brothers are remembered for other major charting hits such as "Cathy's Clown" and "All I Have to Do Is Dream".
+The brothers wrote some of their own material, both as a team and individually; Phil wrote the Everlys' top ten hit "When Will I Be Loved" solo, and collaborated with Don on such hits as "The Price of Love" (UK #2) and "Should We Tell Him" (US #26).

 After the duo split following conflicts between the two brothers, Phil and Don pursued solo careers from 1973 to 1983.
 The brothers reunited at the Royal Albert Hall in London on September 23, 1983, which ended their ten-year-long hiatus.
 The event was initiated by Phil and Don alongside Terry Slater, with Pete Wingfield as musical director.
 This concert was recorded for a live LP and video broadcast on cable television in mid-January 1984.
 The brothers returned to the studio as a duo for the first time in over a decade, recording the album EB '84, produced by Dave Edmunds.

 The Everly Brothers were inducted into the Rock and Roll Hall of Fame in 1986.
 They were the first duo and non-solo act to have been inducted.
 That same year, they received a star on the Hollywood Walk of Fame.